numenta/NAB/nab/detectors/numenta/README.md

 command should take about 20-30 minutes on a current powerful laptop with 4-8 cores.

+To run only one of the detectors use the `-d` option:

+`python run.py -d numenta`

 To see all options of this script type:

 `python run.py --help`

 ### Optimizing, Scoring and Normalizing

-Once you have run detection against the NAB data you will need to exit the Python 2 virtual environment and move into the main NAB directory.
+Once you have run either of the detectors herein against the NAB data you will need to exit the Python 2 virtual environment and move into the main NAB directory.

 ```
-(env) /NAB/nab/detectors/htmjava
+(env) /NAB/nab/detectors/numenta
 $ deactivate
-/NAB/nab/detectors/htmjava
+/NAB/nab/detectors/numenta
 $ cd ../../../
 /NAB
 $